TLRKiliann/ui-progressbar-quote/README.md

 Palette1: ["yellow", "orange", "orangered", "red"];
 Palette2: ["aqua", "deepskyblue", "blue", "violet"];

-You can change:
+You can:
+- download images from public/images
 - background and/or images with same quote
 - background and/or quote with same image
 - background and/or images and change quote
-- import images from public/images

 ## Install